commerce-docs/jitnotes/README.md

 Please open a PR if you would like to help.
 I'd love to hear from you!

 - [ ] Add support for different projects.
-- [ ] Add support for different release notes templates.
+- [ ] Add more project release-notes templates.
 - [ ] Add support for different ticket types (include Tasks and others).
 - [ ] Add support for more than one ticket status (In Progress, In Review, Done, etc).
 - [ ] Add support for auto-generating Highlights from the release Epics (or by some other means).